+The Suffolk Flora Preservation Trust is an entirely volunteer-run conservation Charity, guided by the wishes of the late Francis Simpson.
 The Trust’s mission is to purchase land to “permanently preserve for the benefit of the public generally, especially the inhabitants of the county of Suffolk, sites of beauty or historical or ecological interest or scientific importance and in particular the natural flora of the county of Suffolk”.